 This way, after Flickr backs up your phone photos, you can also transfer them to your computer and then delete them from your phone.

 Drawbacks: You need cell phone coverage to access your Flickr cloud storage.
-Also you are limited to 1 Tb free space, which is not really a limitation.
+Also the old 1 Tb free space is no longer being offered by Flickr unless you pay for the Premium plan.
+So, Flickr is not really a solution for backing up your photos.

 Solution 3: If you are an Apple super client use iCloud to the fullest…and pay for storage

 If all your devices are Apple, you are already used to paying a lot of money.
 So…just pay something more for extra storage on iCloud and then turn on iCloud’s features on all devices.
 It works well most of the times and it will keep all your media synchronized on all your devices.
 Turning on Photo stream will make your latest photos from any device appear on all other devices, while iCloud backup will upload new pictures when connected to WIFI and plugged in.

 Drawbacks: The first drawback for me is the price.
 For me, 2 Tb of data costs $10 per month.
 The other drawback is that you have to use the Photos software on your desktop which doesn’t really allow you to organize your pictures.
 When Photos gets too slow because you have too many photos and videos, you just have to buy the next Apple computer.
 Apple devices work well when you do it the way Apple wants you to, so if you play nice, things mostly work.
 Thirdly if you use a PC, like I do, the iCloud integration is clunky.

 Please don’t get me wrong!
 It is difficult to manage phone photos and not having to worry about how your files are stored is a good thing.
 However, not being able to organize your photos on your desktop computer so you control your media collection will be frustrating in the long run.
 It will be devastating though when these services will cease to exist because their companies may choose to invest in the next fancy technology.